Alternative Asset Trust Quarterly Report: December 31, 2015

 Chart 1 – Investment Structure MacNicol Alternative Trust

-Alternative Trust Performance Review: The goals of the Alternative Trust are to generate positive “real” returns (after-taxes and inflation) each year, and to generate annualized nominal returns of 6%-8% over rolling five-year periods.
-We are pleased to report that as of December 31, 2014 the Trust has met its primary goals by generating positive calendar-year returns that have exceeded inflation, while delivering an annual return of 8.9% from inception.
+Alternative Trust Review: The goals of the Alternative Trust are to generate positive “real” returns (after-taxes and inflation) each year, and to generate annualized nominal returns of 6%-8% over rolling five-year periods.
+We are pleased to report that as of December 31, 2015 the Trust (E Class) has met its primary goals by generating positive calendar-year returns that have exceeded inflation, while delivering annual returns of 10.3% from inception.

 Fourth Quarter Highlights